Alternative Remedies Versus Allopathic - Drugs Kill - Alternative Remedies Do Not

 Shapetalk is logical, breaking concepts down into their simplest basic components.

-Both the Longevity Zen of Health and Shortcuts Way For Life use Shapetalk as a tool.
+Both the Longevity Zen of Health and Shortcuts Way of Living use Shapetalk as a tool.

 By breaking most thoughts into one line each, the mind can more easily grasp more concepts.

-Even as the Longevity Zen of Health and Shortcuts Way For Life present Shapetalk for pleasure,
+Even as the Longevity Zen of Health and Shortcuts Way of Living present Shapetalk for pleasure,

 please remember that your great HealthGems and PowerGems, promoting your health and your wealth,

-serve in many ways to help you, from the Longevity Zen of Health to the Shortcuts Way For Life, and beyond.
+serve in many ways to help you, from the Longevity Zen of Health to the Shortcuts Way of Living, and beyond.